pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 - $\alpha_1, \ldots, \alpha_k$ are the concentration parameters of the Dirichlet prior (for the document-topic distribution $\mathbf{\theta}$ in LDA).

-- $\frac{1}{B(\alpha)}$ is a normalizing constant that ensures the PDF integrates to 1. $B(\alpha)$ is the <a href="https://en.wikipedia.org/wiki/Beta_function">Beta function</a>, a somewhat hairy mathematical formula which involves the <a href="https://simple.wikipedia.org/wiki/Gamma_function">Gamma function</a>, for which I'll also refer you to Wikipedia; but is an extension of the factorial function from discrete to real numbers, and therefore has utility in probability distributions.
+- $\frac{1}{B(\alpha)}$ is a normalizing constant that ensures the PDF integrates to 1. $B(\alpha)$ is the <a href="https://en.wikipedia.org/wiki/Beta_function" target="_blank">Beta function</a>, a somewhat hairy mathematical formula which involves the <a href="https://simple.wikipedia.org/wiki/Gamma_function" target="_blank">Gamma function</a>, for which I'll also refer you to Wikipedia; but is an extension of the factorial function from discrete to real numbers, and therefore has utility in probability distributions.

 - $\prod_{i=1}^k$ is the 'kernel' of the Dirichlet PDF, weighting each probability $p_i$ by its corresponding concentration parameter $\alpha_i$.

 In LDA, we have both a distribution of topics over documents, and a distribution of words over topics, so to avoid using two vectors of parameters denoted $\mathbf{\alpha}$, we name the vector of topic proportions over documents $\mathbf{\alpha}$, and the vector of topic proportions over words $\mathbf{\beta}$.

-If you have read my first article on <a href="https://pw598.github.io/probability/2024/12/09/Probability-Distributions-II-Continuous-Distributions-I.html">continuous distributions</a> (the second on distributions in general), you may have noticed that the Dirichlet is the only one not visualized.
+If you have read my first article on <a href="https://pw598.github.io/probability/2024/12/09/Probability-Distributions-II-Continuous-Distributions-I.html" target="_blank">continuous distributions</a> (the second on distributions in general), you may have noticed that the Dirichlet is the only one not visualized.
 This is because of its abstract nature.
 We can visualize it as a simplex, which you can think of as an abstraction of a triangle, but I figured that just raises more questions.
 Now would be a good time to elaborate.

 A simplex is the simplest possible polytope (a geometric object with flat sides), generalized to any dimension.
 A simplex in zero dimensions is a point, in one dimension is a line, and in two dimensions is a triangle.
 In three dimensions, we can visualize it as a tetrahedron. $K$, our number of topics, represents the number of vertices, so $K=3$ in two dimensions, $K=4$ in three dimensions, etc.